IPS-LMU/emuDB-manager/README.md

 # Clean and re-populate dist/
 rm -r dist
-ng build
+ng build --prod

 # Commit the new version to git repo.
 # The push is important for the following subtree push
 git add dist/
-git commit -m "new dev build" # 'dev build' because I have not started using the -prod flag for ng build git push
+git commit
+git push

 # Copy the contents of `dist` directory from master branch (as stored on origin)